 A violation of PC 653m must:

-a. be executed in violation of a valid temporary restraining order, court order, stay away order, or injunction that explicitly prohibits such contact by the ordered to stay away, or
+a. be executed in violation of a valid temporary restraining order, court order, stay away order, or injunction that explicitly prohibits such contact by the ordered to stay away or

-b. the repetitive harassment calls or messages are made at a rate of 10 or more in a 24 hour period, regardless of whether the harasser makes actual verbal or other contact with the victim.
+b. the repetitive harassment calls or messages are made at a rate of 10 or more in a 24 hour period, regardless of whether the harasser makes actual verbal or other contacts with the victim.

 An electronic device is defined as a pager, mobile phone, computer, fax machine, video recorder, telephone, or any other digital receiver or radio.